-Criteria Evidence M/GP Criteria Met Comment 16.1 There are procedures for consulting with service users to inform service planning and delivery. М Service users are provided with information on types of services provided and the standards they can expect. М 16.3 The service has a charter of service users' rights and responsibilities. М
+Criteria Evidence M/GP Criteria Met Comment 16.1 There are procedures for consulting with service users to inform service planning and delivery.1 М 16.2 Service users are provided with information on types of services provided and the standards they can expect. М 16.3 Service users are represented in management structures.
+GP 16.4 The service has a charter of service users' rights and responsibilities. М